-IBM PS/2 Model 95 XP 486 HMR Serial Port
+IBM PS/2 Model 90 XP 486 HMR Serial Ports

-1.2.5 Serial Port
+1.2.5 Serial Ports

-The serial port is fully programmable and supports asynchronous communications.
-The 25-pin, D-shell connector provides the signals to drive a device with a standard 25-contact RS-232 connector.
+The serial ports are fully programmable and support asynchronous communications.
+The 9-pin and 25-pin D-shell connectors provide the signals to drive devices with a standard RS-232 connector.
 The connected device is identified by the system configuration as SERIAL 1 through SERIAL 8.
-Adapters with serial ports also can be configured from SERIAL 1 to SERIAL 8.
-Conflicts occur with multiple communication lines if two or more lines have the same address.
-Select the Set configuration option from the system programs on the hard disk drive.
-Select View Configuration to verify that no lines are addressed the same.
+Conflicts occur when two or more devices have the same address.
+Select the Set configuration option from the system programs stored on the hard disk drive.
+Select View configuration to verify that no lines are addressed the same.

-IBM PS/2 Model 95 XP 486 HMR Parallel Port
+IBM PS/2 Model 90 XP 486 HMR Parallel Port